Reversal of formal series

 Reversal is an involution.

-rev-rev : ∀ (f : A ⟪ Σ ⟫) → -------------------- rev (rev f) ≈[ i ] f ν-≈ (rev-rev f) = R-refl δ-≈ (rev-rev f) a = begin δˡ a (rev (rev f)) ≈⟨⟩ rev (δʳ a (rev f)) ≈⟨ rev-cong (δʳ-rev f a) ⟩ rev (rev (δˡ a f)) ≈⟨ rev-rev _ ⟩ δˡ a f ∎ where open EqS
+rev-rev : ∀ f → rev (rev f) ≈[ i ] f ν-≈ (rev-rev f) = R-refl δ-≈ (rev-rev f) a = begin δˡ a (rev (rev f)) ≈⟨⟩ rev (δʳ a (rev f)) ≈⟨ rev-cong (δʳ-rev f a) ⟩ rev (rev (δˡ a f)) ≈⟨ rev-rev _ ⟩ δˡ a f ∎ where open EqS

 We can express right derivatives in terms of left derivatives and a double reversal.
+The proof uses involutivity of reversal.

-δʳ-rev-rev : ∀ (f : A ⟪ Σ ⟫) a → -------------------------------- δʳ a f ≈[ i ] rev (δˡ a (rev f)) δʳ-rev-rev f a = begin δʳ a f ≈⟨ rev-rev _ ⟨ rev (rev (δʳ a f)) ≈⟨ rev-cong (rev-δʳ _ _) ⟩ rev (δˡ a (rev f)) ∎ where open EqS
+δʳ-rev-rev : ∀ f a → -------------------------------- δʳ a f ≈[ i ] rev (δˡ a (rev f)) δʳ-rev-rev f a = begin δʳ a f ≈⟨ rev-rev _ ⟨ rev (rev (δʳ a f)) ≈⟨ rev-cong (rev-δʳ _ _) ⟩ rev (δˡ a (rev f)) ∎ where open EqS

-Reversal respects the vector space structure.
+Reversal respects the vector space structure, i.e., it is a linear operation.

 rev-end-𝟘 : Endomorphic-𝟘 rev ν-≈ rev-end-𝟘 = R-refl δ-≈ rev-end-𝟘 a = begin rev (δʳ a 𝟘) ≈⟨ rev-cong (δʳ-end-𝟘 _) ⟩ rev 𝟘 ≈⟨ rev-end-𝟘 ⟩ 𝟘 ∎ where open EqS